Ella M. S. Marble: Early life and education

 Ella Marie Smith was born in Gorham, Maine, August 10, 1850, the daughter of Stevens Smith and Sophia Ann Chadbourne.
 The mother died when Marble was nine years of age.
 She was her father's housekeeper from the age of 12 until she was 17.
 Living a rugged, healthful life during her girlhood days, Marble was educated in the common schools of her native town, and having completed that course, made her way through the village seminary and the Gorham Academy.

+From girlhood, she took an active interest in any movement calculated to advance the interests of women.